 Florian Trauner is a regular Visiting Professor at the College of Europe (Natolin Campus) and has taught or worked at the University of Vienna, Renmin University of China (in Beijing), Sciences Po Paris and the EU Institute for Security Studies.
-He also acted as an external expert for the European Commission, the European Parliament, and the International Centre for Migration Policy Development.
-Prof. Trauner will chair the seventh edition of the ‘European Union in International Affairs’ (EUIA) conference, which will take place from 26-28 May 2021.
-Organized by five academic institutions (VUB, ULB, UNU-CRIS, Egmont Institute and the University of Warwick), #EUIA21 will constitute a major forum for academics and policy-makers to debate the role of the EU in the turbulent realm of international affairs.
+He also acted as a consultant, evaluator or expert for the European Commission, the European Parliament, the International Organisation for Migration and the International Centre for Migration Policy Development.
+In 2018 and 2021, Prof. Trauner chaired the sixth and seventh edition of the ‘European Union in International Affairs’ (EUIA) conference, which has been a major forum for academics and policy-makers to debate the international role of the EU.

 MINDb4ACT: Mapping, IdentifyiNg and Developing skills and opportunities in operating environments to co-create innovative, ethical and effective ACTions to tackle radicalization leading to violent extremism”